stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/storage/data-transfer.md

     !!! warning "SSHFS on macOS"

-        SSHFS on macOS is known to try to automatically reconnect filesystem mounts after resuming from sleep or uspend, even without any valid credentials.
+        SSHFS on macOS is known to try to automatically reconnect filesystem mounts after resuming from sleep or suspend, even without any valid credentials.
 As a result, it will generate a lot of failed connection attempts and likely make your [IP address blacklisted][url_auth_fail] on login nodes.